All of the firstborn, both man and beast, are consecrated to God.

 · As you make your requests known to the Lord, pray for:

-· Offer this prayer of worship to the Lord:
+· Now offer this prayer of worship to the Lord:

 Receive teachings, global updates, and free resources with Walk Thru the Bible's free Living God's Word.